JARON VIERRA VARSITY ASSISTANT (Freshman Blue Coach)

 He continued his academic and athletic career at the college level where he played and graduated from St. Gregory’s University in Oklahoma.
 Vierra graduated with a Bachelor of Science in Exercise Sports Science -- Health and Fitness Promotions and was a member of the mens basketball team, earning multiple awards including the team's captain, Sooner Athletic Conference all conference, academic all-conference, dean's list, and President's Council.
 Vierra helped lead the SGU Cavaliers to the NAIA Final Four in 2014.

 Vierra spent time playing in New Zealand before marrying his wife Cara and starting BYC together.
 Cara is a fifth-grade teacher at Carver Elementary.
 Cara was also a college basketball player, winning two national championships at Oklahoma City University.
-The two have a three-year-old daughter, Landry.
+The two have a five-year-old daughter, Landry and a five-month old son, Austin.
 His late father Steve was the head softball coach at GHS from 2000-2012 and his brother Jordon Vierra is the Eagles' head baseball coach.